lokeshbio/Vienna_MetCap_probes_2409/README.md

 # MetCap probes

-This repo contains information related to the trials of probe generation with sequences that I recieved from [Henri][henri.siljanen@uef.fi] using the [MetCap][https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0501-8] pipeline
+This repo contains information related to the trials of probe generation with sequences that I recieved from [Henri](henri.siljanen@uef.fi) using the [MetCap](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0501-8) pipeline

 ## Overview